-Auction houses, dealers, and suppliers must ensure that all gas appliances have a data plate affixed to them, and those appliances are in a proper state of repair.
+Auction houses, dealers, and suppliers must ensure that all gas appliances have a compliance (data) plate affixed to them, and that those appliances are in a proper state of repair.

-Every accepted gas appliance is required to have a data plate affixed to it.
-The data plate must display the following information:
+Every accepted gas appliance is required to have a compliance (data) plate affixed to it.
+The compliance plate must display the following information:

 - certificate holder’s trade name or identifying symbol